psmsmets/xcorr/README.rst

 Required are Python version 3.6 or higher and the modules `NumPy`, `SciPy`, `ObsPy`, `Pandas`, and `Xarray`.

-Create a working (non-conflicting) Python 3.8 environment in conda as follows:
+Create a Python 3.8 environment in conda as follows:

 .. code-block:: console